ivanmu-1/Cal-Poly-Pomona-Professor-Analysis/README.md

   - Moderate difficulty seems to be the sweet spot, balancing student satisfaction with academic rigor.
   - Professors who are perceived as very hard struggle to earn high ratings, possibly due to workload or grading policies.
   - Easier classes often correlate with higher ratings, but not exclusively; students still value teaching quality, not just ease

+### Supervised Topic Modelling

+I used supervised Latent Dirichlet Allocation (sLDA) because I wanted to uncover topics from a collection of documents that not only describe the content but also help predict an associated outcome variable.
+For example, if each document had a review score, I wanted the model to identify topics that could explain and predict those scores based on the comments, overall rating, and difficulty level.
+To achieve this, I first cleaned and preprocessed the text data, removing stopwords, tokenizing the text, and creating a document-term matrix.
+Then, I aligned each document with its corresponding numeric response variable.
+Using the lda package in R, I structured the data into the format required for sLDA, specified the number of topics, and ran the model.
+After training, I reviewed the generated topics, analyzed the regression coefficients to see which topics had the most predictive power, and evaluated how well the model performed.
+The results were mixed—the model sometimes came close to accurate predictions but was completely off in others.
+It’s clear that additional testing and parameter tuning are needed to build a more accurate and reliable model.
+The R code implemented in this project was originally developed by [Melissa Van Bussel](https://github.com/ggSamoora) with minor modifications done by us to suit our needs.
+The original script can be accessed [here](supervised_topic_modelling/sLDA.R).
+Her YouTube video on performing sLDA can be accessed [here](https://youtu.be/WmLkYUEIU4U?si=aDDH5I3s4R8rNV03)